 Anxiety is often connected with experiencing “chills,” yet the exact mechanism of the relationship between anxiety and the sensation remains somewhat unclear.
 What is it about anxiety that causes a chill to run down your spine, and why do some people experience such chills more than others?

 Chills Before Attacks

-- Rapid Change in Body Heat
+Rapid Change in Body Temperature

-- Redirecting Blood Flow
+Redirecting the Blood Flow

 Safe Way to Stop Cold Chills

 Some people are greatly disturbed by the cold chills they experience.
 Cold chills, in general, cause no harm.
 While it is possible for some chills to last a significant length of time (and, therefore, be somewhat irritating), they tend to come and go, and little extra work is necessary to manage and/or avoid them.